-- (1) When the trans-membrane pressure rises by 5 kPa (50 mbar) from its initial operating level (assuming the filtrate water flow rate is the same) or every 6 months of operation, whichever comes first.
-For example, if an MBR was operated at 7 kPa (70 mbar) TMP in its initial period, then 12 kPa (120 mbar) is the TMP trigger for chemical cleaning. - (2) When a sudden and significant increase of module TMP is observed.
-Chemical cleanings are most effective in restoring membrane permeability if the membranes are not severely fouled. - (3) It is recommended that operations personnel record the time interval required for the TMP to increase by 5 kPa.
+- (1) Until the trans-membrane pressure rises by 5 kPa (50 mbar) from its initial operating level (assuming the filtrate water flow rate is the same) or every 6 months of operation, whichever comes first.
+Preparation for the cleaning should be started when it rises by 3 kPa (30 mbar).
+For example, if an MBR was operated at 7 kPa (70 mbar) TMP in its initial period, then 10 kPa (100 mbar) is the trigger for preparation and chemical cleaning shall be done before it reaches to 12 kPa (120 mbar). - (2) When a sudden and significant increase of module TMP is observed.
+Chemical cleanings are most effective in restoring membrane permeability if the membranes are not severely fouled.
+However, if you let the MBR operation continue until TMP reaches its upper limit, 20 kPa (200 mbar), then membrane fouling may get serious and chemical cleaning effectiveness can be less than expected.
+Follow the cleaning trigger described in above (1). - (3) It is recommended that operations personnel record the time interval required for the TMP to increase by 3 or 5 kPa.
 Premature TMP increases can be the result of less than the optimal operating conditions.
-This operating procedure is effective to prolong the life of membranes. - (4) If the membrane permeability is not recovered by a single chemical cleaning, multiple chemical cleaning may be necessary to restore membrane performance.
+In-depth TMP monitoring and control are effective to prolong the life of membranes. - (4) If the membrane permeability is not recovered by a single chemical cleaning, multiple chemical cleaning may be necessary to restore membrane performance.
+Repeat hypo cleaning or hypo/acid alternating cleaning, considering the foulant nature and TMP recovery.